sjames40/SITCOM/README.md

 ### 3) Inference

 ```
-you can run the python sitcom.py
+you can run python sitcom.py
 ```

 For imagenet, use configs/imagenet_model_config.yaml